Coincidence vs. Fate.

 WANT MORE INSPIRATION?
 Subscribe to our mailing list at the bottom of our Home page.
 You can also follow all things Dancing While Cancering on Facebook and Twitter.
 Even more special, follow our @dancingwhilecancering Instagram page, where every “Smile Sunday” we feature how incredible pediatric cancer patients #BattleWithJoy.

 LEARN MORE about Maddie’s inspirational story by reading Maddie’s Miracles: A Book of Life (available on Amazon by clicking here).
-100% of the net sales proceeds we receive will be used to #ShineMaddiesLight through efforts that drive awareness, inspiration, and charity.
+To date, we have donated to 13 different nonprofit organizations from our royalties.
 Looking for a quick summary of Maddie’s impact?
 Check out our special memorial blog post entitled Legacy of Love.
 Looking to find out where Maddie’s journey began?
 You can start here.

 MAKE A DIFFERENCE by supporting Dancing While Cancering, a 501(c)(3) nonprofit organization formed in Maddie’s honor.
 Dancing While Cancering is dedicated to bringing joy to the inpatient hospital experience for children with cancer.
-While 100% of the net royalties for Maddie’s Miracles: A Book of Life will be used to #ShineMaddiesLight, a portion will be specifically donated to Dancing While Cancering.
 Check out our website at https://dancingwhilecancering.org.